Dr Edward Dove

 Ted’s primary research interests are in the areas of data protection law, research ethics governance, and health research regulation.
 His current research focus lies in assessing the links between the common law duty of confidentiality and data protection law (in the patient context) and in assessing how EU and UK data protection law impacts health research, and in conducting empirical studies of research ethics committees and other bodies involved in research governance.
 He is author of the open access monograph, Regulatory Stewardship of Health Research: Navigating Participant Protection and Research Promotion (Edward Elgar, 2020), and co-author of one of the leading medical law textbooks in the UK, Mason and McCall Smith’s Law and Medical Ethics (11th edn, Oxford University Press, 2019).

 Ted is Co-Chair of the Regulatory and Ethics Work Stream of the Global Alliance for Genomics and Health (GA4GH), a member of the Scientific Programme Committee for the European Society of Human Genetics (ESHG), and a member of Edinburgh Law School's Research Ethics and Integrity Committee.
 He is also an Editorial Board member of the journal Asian Bioethics Review.
-Ted is the UK National Contact for the European Association of Health (EAHL) and the UK representative for the European Network of Research Ethics Committees (EUREC).
+Ted is the UK National Contact for the European Association of Health Law (EAHL) and the UK representative for the European Network of Research Ethics Committees (EUREC).